 I get stuck on the question of who we are.
 If science is right, then we are just a series of neuron links accumulated together to create consciousness.
 Take a single neuron out of the equation and examine it, and that is not you.
 With that reasoning, how many neurons does it take to make up you?

-Now I sit here on that same old abandoned butcher shop rooftop, puffing on a smoke, and watching the sunset.
+Now I sit here on that same old abandoned butcher shop rooftop, puffing on a smoke and watching the sunset.
 I think about my quality of life.
 I have a choice to make.
-I can be isolated from everyone with my intellect.
+I could be isolated from everyone with my intellect.
 I could swoop back down to drinking, smoking, and vandalizing with a real punk-rock attitude.
 The third option is I could end it.
 The revolver in my sweaty hand is loaded.
-I suppose it does not matter what choice I make.
+I suppose it doesn’t matter what choice I make.
 At some point, I will eat the dirt.
-It’s really up to me if I want to try and gamble with living on or just take the shortcut.
-No one will miss me, anyways.
-Over half the time I am alone.
+It’s really up to me if I want to try or just take the shortcut.
+No one will miss me, anyway.
+Over half the time, I am alone.
 I don’t talk to anyone anymore.
 I have no one to touch.
 Death sure would make for some talk around the town.

 Option three is one I’ve been considering heavily today.
 That’s why I have the revolver in my mouth as I stare out into the sun.
 The fiery ball is looking back at me, not judging, only watching.
 The neutrality of the star is the one thing I would miss.
 It has a strange sense of isness.
 Now I second-guess my gramps and myself.
 Maybe the sunset each day is all I need.
 Hey, there’s something worth living for, or whatever.
 It’s probably a good idea to take the gun out of my mouth, then.
 Maybe I’ll give life a go for one more day, enjoy this setting sun, and embrace the slumber of the night.